apache/incubator-knox/books/0.3.0/config_kerberos.md

 #### Restart Knox ####

 After you do the above configurations and restart Knox, Knox would use SPNego to authenticate with Hadoop services and Oozie.
-There is not change in the way you make calls to Knox whether you use Curl or Knox DSL.
+There is no change in the way you make calls to Knox whether you use Curl or Knox DSL.